saugkim/2023fall_P2P_tuni/lab.md

 In the Configure tab of the miner web GUI, add the IP address and port of the other node, for example: 10.0.0.2:5000 or localhost:5001.
 Remember to repeat this for the other node.

+**Answers:**
+--> joining existing blockchain?
+NO
+Start with node 1 creating genesis block, and node 2 join to the blockchain, which is created by node 1.

+--> done

 ## Mining

 As your wallet does not contain any currency at the moment, your task is to "mine" some currency.
 Go